DimaNaeem/SalesDashboard-Tableau/README.md

 # SalesDashboard-Tableau
-This project presents a dynamic **Sales Performance Dashboard** built using Tableau

-# 📊 Sales Dashboard 2023 | Tableau Project
+## 📊 Interactive Sales Dashboard  | Tableau Project

 This project presents a dynamic **Sales Performance Dashboard** built using Tableau.
 It visualizes annual trends, KPIs, subcategory-level performance, and weekly trends using an interactive and insightful design.